BradfordMedeiros/when-do/README.md

 # when-do
-Utility classes originally created for smart-home automation that allow for a more declarative approach to code execution.
+Utility classes that allow for a more declarative approach to tasks commonly needed in home automation.

 ---